 Inclusion: Raising the Issues 40 minute film using the Index for Inclusion Criteria to examine inclusion in Bristol Schools.
 It raises a number of issues in relation to the cultures, policies and practices needed to be developed when working towards inclusive education.
-Available from DEE £5 with Bristol Inclusion Standard.
+Available from DEE £20 e-mail info@diseed.org.uk